mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 Note, for the remainder of this blog post, we will often represent the determinant of a matrix as a function with either a single matrix argument, $\text{Det}(\boldsymbol{A})$, or with multiple vector arguments $\text{Det}(\boldsymbol{a}_{\*,1}, \dots, \boldsymbol{a}_{\*,n})$ where $\boldsymbol{a}_{\*,1}, \dots, \boldsymbol{a}_{\*,n}$ are the $n$ columns of $\boldsymbol{A}$.

-Now, using this notation, the final axiom for the determinant is that $$\text{Det}$$ is a [linear function](https://mbernste.github.io/posts/matrices_linear_transformations/) with respect to each argument vector.
+Now, using this notation, the final axiom for the determinant is that $\text{Det}$ is a [linear function](https://mbernste.github.io/posts/matrices_linear_transformations/) with respect to each argument vector.
 For $\text{Det}$ to be linear with respect to each argument is to imply two conditions.
 First, for a given constant $k$, it holds that,

 $$\forall j \in [n], \ \text{Det}(\boldsymbol{a}_{*,1}, \dots, k\boldsymbol{a}_{*,j}, \dots  \boldsymbol{a}_{*,n}) = k\text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{a}_{*,j}, \dots  \boldsymbol{a}_{*,n})$$